josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

-Note: A "[DRE voting machine][12]" is an abbreviation for "direct-recording electronic" voting machine which designates a voting system that records votes directly to some sort of digital storage or memory, in constrast to optical scan systems that read the voter's marks directly off of ballot paper.
+Note: A "[DRE voting machine][12]" is an abbreviation for "direct-recording electronic" voting machine which designates a voting system that records votes directly to some sort of digital storage or memory, in contrast to optical scan systems that read the voter's marks directly off of ballot paper.
 Also, an [electronic pollbook][13] is a system that essentially replaces the spiral-bound lists of registered voters in every polling place by putting that functionality